PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/configuration-options.md

 Like many other components of the `PSFramework` project's modules, the template system depends on the configuration system.

-To detect all settings, run this.
+To detect all settings, run this:

 ```powershell
 Get-PSFConfig PSModuleDevelopment.template.*